bibikhadiza/animoto_code_challenge/README.md

 ## Challenge requirements
 1. Devise a type of CAPTCHA for troll aliens to keep them out of forums
-2. Write a server that does 2 things
+2. Write a server that does 2 things\n
 	a.
-Respond to a client HTTP request with at least the following in the response body:
+Respond to a client HTTP request with at least the following in the response body:\n
 		• A random body of text.
-Some sample texts are included.
+Some sample texts are included.\n
-		• A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty 		list)
+		• A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty 		list)\n
 	b.
-Receive a client HTTP request with at least the following in the request
+Receive a client HTTP request with at least the following in the request\n
-		• A body of text
+		• A body of text\n
-		• A list of some but not all words in that body of text (exception: texts with only one unique word should have an empty 		list)
+		• A list of some but not all words in that body of text (exception: texts with only one unique word should have an empty 		list)\n
-		• A count of the frequency of every word in the body of text excluding words from the list and respond with:
+		• A count of the frequency of every word in the body of text excluding words from the list and respond with:\n
-	   	• If the word frequency count is correct, then 200 OK
+	   	• If the word frequency count is correct, then 200 OK\n
-		• If the word frequency count is incorrect or the request is otherwise invalid, then 400 Bad Request
+		• If the word frequency count is incorrect or the request is otherwise invalid, then 400 Bad Request\n
 3. Write tests to assert the correctness of source code
 4. Include Readme
 5. Have Fun!